 At a Managed Service Provider, all truths, opportunities, issues and insight live in the service management tools.
 Regrettably, most companies are only taking advantage of a small piece of that information.
-I’m here to tell you, there’s a hidden goldmine of data locked up in time entries and notes that you probably never think twice about.
+I’m here to tell you, “there’s gold in them thar hills,” locked up in time entries and notes that you probably never think twice about.

 My favorite example is root cause, or simply put: what are the real issues your clients are facing?